 It took place without Ibrahim, as the government refused to allow let her enter the country.

 Much of the proceedings took place behind closed doors, since Alsup reluctantly granted the Justice Department's request to keep sensitive security information (SSI) and law enforcement-related testimony out of the public view.

-After trial, Ibrahim's pro bono lawyers from the San Jose firm of McManus Faulkner demanded the right to view classified documents that presumably address why the FBI added Ibrahim to a terror watch list in the first place - leading to the chain of events that included her no-fly status at the TSA and the revocation of her visa.
+After trial, Ibrahim's pro bono lawyers from the San Jose firm of McManis Faulkner demanded the right to view classified documents that presumably address why the FBI added Ibrahim to a terror watch list in the first place - leading to the chain of events that included her no-fly status at the TSA and the revocation of her visa.

 The Justice Department claimed that the state secrets privilege excludes classified information from being used in litigation.
 It claimed that though Ibrahim's attorneys had been granted security clearances to view SSI information in the case, those clearances did not extend to classified documents protected by the state secrets doctrine.

 On Monday this week, Alsup said Ibrahim's attorneys had never before asked for clearance to view classified information - despite battling the government for nearly eight years - and the condition-filled, post-trial request came too late to help Ibrahim now.